 Board Chair Educated as a community health professional, Kelly Deis worked at the front lines of service delivery in public health in two Canadian provinces, in both urban and rural settings.
 In the last 15 years of her career, she has had increasing responsibility for oversight and coordination of large provincial, national and international knowledge transfer and research programs.
 Overall project management including planning, implementation, evaluation, human resource management and fiscal monitoring were integral to her roles.
 Recently retired, Kelly brings her passion for public health to the HEAL board serving as Interim Board Chair.

 President & CEO Arif Alibhai is one of the founders of HEAL International.
 He is an entrepreneur with business interests in biotechnology and health.
 He is also an Adjunct Professor at the University of Alberta School of Public Health in the Global Health program.
 Arif has a Masters degree in Health Services Administration and a PhD in Public Health (Global Health).
 He has over 10 years of experience in program management, research and teaching at the graduate level centred around community-based health services in rural sub-Saharan Africa.
-Arif continues to travel regularly to Uganda to support HEAL’s collaboration with HEAL’s community partners in Uganda, including the Youth Encouragement Services (YES), the Peer Education Kabarole (PEK) program and the primary schools we support.
+Arif continues to travel regularly to Uganda to support HEAL’s collaboration with HEAL’s community partners in Uganda.
 His connections with rural communities and leadership in western Uganda allow our work to be relevant to the needs and aspiration of the local people.
 Arif is also a member of the Rotary Club of Edmonton Mayfield and a Fellow of the Royal Society of Medicine (UK).